-A Soldier assigned to 1st Armored Brigade Combat Team, 3rd Infantry Division, performs a function check on an AT-4 rocket launcher for an upcoming Expert Infantryman Badge and Expert Soldier Badge qualification on Fort Stewart, Georgia.
+A Soldier assigned to 1st Armored Brigade Combat Team, 3rd Infantry Division, performs a function check on an AT-4 rocket launcher Oct.
+26, 2021, for an upcoming Expert Infantryman Badge and Expert Soldier Badge qualification on Fort Stewart, Georgia.
 Army Contracting Command-New Jersey provides expertise in support of major weapons, armaments, ammunition systems, information technology and enterprise systems for Army organizations (U.S. Army photo by Spc.
 Summer Keiser)

-U.S. Army Contracting Command-New Jersey (ACC-New Jersey) plans, directs, controls, manages and executes the full spectrum of contracting, acquisition support and business advisory services in support of major weapons, armaments, ammunition systems, information technology and enterprise systems for the Army and other DOD customers.
+U.S. Army Contracting Command-New Jersey (ACC-New Jersey) plans, directs, controls, manages and executes the full spectrum of contracting, acquisition support and business advisory services in support of major weapons, armaments, ammunition systems, information technology and enterprise systems for the Army and other Department of Defense customers.